ptsefton/pptx_to_md/README.md

 The second and final step is to generate the Markdown/Commonmark file.

-When you have a directory with the same name as your .pptx file (minus the extension) run the code with your.
+When you have a directory with the same name as your .pptx file witting beside it in the current working direcotry (minus the extension) run the code with your.

-    python3 pres2md.py  your-preso.pptx
+    python pres2md.py  your-preso.pptx

 If you're using Pelican or another CMS that needs it you can also add a prefix to the image paths:

-    python3 pres2md.py -i {attach} your-preso.pptx
+    python pres2md.py -i {attach} your-preso.pptx